ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 # Today's focus

 In this workshop we are going to revise the work that we did last time with the goal of making the scripts and workflow more flexible.
-Our goal is to be able to process additional data without haveing to duplicate the entire workflow.
+Our goal is to be able to process additional data without having to duplicate the entire workflow.
-Secondary goals include documenting our work, and publishing workflows so that other's can build upon them.
+Secondary goals include documenting our work, and publishing workflows so that others can build upon them.
-Documenting our work means that it's easier to describe when it comes time for writing a report or paper.
+Documenting our work means that it's easier to write a report or paper.
 Comprehensive documentation includes detailed descriptions of methodologies, data sources, software used, and any specific configurations or parameters.
-Publishing our work makes it easier for others to build on your work (increasing your citations and impact), or for people to reach out with collaborative opportunities.

 ## Automation & Workflow Repeatability